bootdotdev/blog/content/about.md

 ### 5. It's hard to find good resources

-The internet is estimated to host over 100 Zetabytes of data.
+The internet is estimated to host over 100 Zettabytes of data.
 That's about 100 *trillion* gigabytes of data.

 As developers learning to code, we don't lack raw information.
 Technically you can learn just about anything by reading dense Wikipedia articles.

-In many instances we do lack *useful information* that's packaged nicely into an exciting learning experience.
+In many instances, we do lack *useful information* that's packaged nicely into an exciting learning experience.
 That's the problem we're trying to solve.

 ### 6. Learning to code is a depth-first algorithm

 So many learners jump from one shiny technology to the next, sometimes on a daily or weekly basis.
 The way tech news operates incentivizes this behavior, but it's *not* the best way to learn to code.

-Err on the side of going deep in a topic or technology that interests you.
+Err on the side of going deep into a topic or technology that interests you.
 There is a time to branch out, but I rarely see learners going *too* deep.

 ### 7. It's a marathon, not a sprint